anoteng/telegram-downloader/README.md

 # Telegram Media Downloader

-Automatically download media files from Telegram Saved Messages to a folder that Sonarr can monitor.
+Automatically download media files from Telegram groups/channels when you react to messages with ❤️.
+Perfect for use with Sonarr!

+## Features

+- React to any message with ❤️ (heart) to download its media
+- Works with regular groups, channels, and topic-based groups (forums)
+- Automatic file type filtering
+- Integrates seamlessly with Sonarr

 ## Installation